Breast Cancer Treatment During Pregnancy (PDQ®)–Patient Version

 Lactation (breast milk production) and breast-feeding should be stopped if surgery or chemotherapy is planned.

-Breast cancer does not appear to harm the fetus.
+Breast cancer does not appear to harm the unborn baby.

 Pregnancy does not seem to affect the survival of women who have had breast cancer in the past.

-Some doctors recommend that a woman wait 2 years after treatment for breast cancer before trying to have a baby, so that any early return of the cancer would be detected.
+For women who have had breast cancer, pregnancy does not seem to affect their survival.
+However, some doctors recommend that a woman wait 2 years after treatment for breast cancer before trying to have a baby, so that any early return of the cancer would be detected.
 This may affect a woman’s decision to become pregnant.
-The fetus does not seem to be affected if the mother has previously had breast cancer.
+The unborn baby does not seem to be affected if the mother has had breast cancer.

-To Learn More About Breast Cancer and Pregnancy
+To Learn More About Breast Cancer During Pregnancy

-For more information from the National Cancer Institute about breast cancer and pregnancy, see the following:
+For more information from the National Cancer Institute about breast cancer during pregnancy, see the following:

 For general cancer information and other resources from the National Cancer Institute, see the following: